-Note: Before the class starts, decide where you are going to keep the Kenny puppet.
+Note: Before the class starts, decide where you are going to have the Kenny puppet.
 You can make a home for him out of a shoe box.
-You can keep him there and make it a class routine to put him to bed at the end of every lesson.
+You can keep the Kenny puppet there and have it as a class routine to put him to bed at the end of every lesson.